 - News & Views

-MediMizer,Inc. announces it has released a new version of their award winning CMMS software with an interface to PartsSource, Inc. ePartsFinder online catalog.
-Users of MediMizer will be able to initiate an ePartsFinder new order through the MediMizer Work Order screen.
-They will also be able to review and access the ePartsFinder portal directly from MediMizer to buy their replacement part and receive their selected parts.
+MediMizer,Inc. announces an interface to ePartsFinder in the PartsSource online catalog.
+Users of MediMizer can initiate a PartsSource order through the MediMizer Work Order screen.
+They will also be able to review and access the ePartsFinder portal directly from MediMizer to buy, track and receive parts.

 “This is a tremendous opportunity for our users to improve their process for parts ordering” said Gus Sakis, Vice President of Sales for MediMizer.
 “I think back to how it used to be many years ago.
-You’d start calling around trying to find the best price.
-It might take an hour or a day.
-With the internet things got much better but now with this technology you can get results literally in just seconds”.
+You would search history for the part number.
+You’d call and leave messages to find the best price.
+It might take an hour or days.
+With this technology you can get results in seconds”.

 MediMizer,Inc. is based in Encinitas, CA. For a video demonstration and more information Contact Us.